jrohatiner/timetracker/README.md

 ### Developing

-1. Run `npm install` to install server dependencies.
+1. Run `yarn install` to install server dependencies.

 2. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.